Once upon a time, it was a gold watch upon retirement. Then, it became deskside massages. How about now?

 According to Chris Downs, Co-Founder of Normally, a London-based design studio, mental and emotional wellbeing are just as important as physical wellbeing.
 “Not only does it make good business sense, because employees who are ‘well’ are more efficient, more productive and require less sick leave, but it’s also vital on ethical grounds.”
 Employers, he says, should “do all we can to reduce toxic cultural norms such as stress and presenteeism.”

-Recent research from YouGov and YuLife supports this – in fact, 87% said they’d be more likely to stay in a job where their employer showed a demonstrable commitment to their wellbeing, and two-thirds of respondents said that they wanted benefits aimed at promoting a healthy lifestyle.
+Recent research from YouGov and YuLife supports this.
+Eighty-seven percent polled said they’d be more likely to stay in a job where their employer showed a demonstrable commitment to their wellbeing.
+Two-thirds of respondents said that they wanted benefits aimed at promoting a healthy lifestyle.

 So – bring on the deskside massages and the yogini, right?
 Not so fast: these measures are all too often tokenistic and fail to account for what employees actually need.
 As James Smith, founder and CEO of tech-sector business DevOpsGroup, points out, not all benefits are relevant for every employee.